gan-case/core-machine-endpoint/README.md

 ### `gradio-client`

-Copy file over from `gradio-fix/utils.py` to location of `utils.py` in container.
+Copy file from `gradio-fix/utils.py` to location of `utils.py` in container.

 ### `nccl`